NuevoFoundation/workshops/content/python-turtle/_index.md

 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/PythonWithTurtleIntroduction?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Before we start, let's first understand how the window works.
-The `main.cs` file contains code, or instructions for the computer to run.
+The `main.py` file contains code, or instructions for the computer to run.
 By pressing the **run** button, you tell the computer to perform the instructions in the code.
-Any results from running the code will be displayed on the right side.
+Any results from running the code will be displayed on the bottom white screen, under the **result** tab.
 Today, our results will be an animation of a drawing being created.

-Next, let's explain further some of the code that has been provided to you in the `main.cs` file.
+Next, let's explain further some of the code that has been provided to you in the `main.py` file.

+{{% notice tip %}}

 ### Libraries and import statements